CLIxIndia-Dev/qbank-lite/docs/assessment.md

     - inlineRegions.
 For fill-in-the-blank, this is a set of key:value pairs, where the `key` represents the region ID for the blank. `value` is then an object with `choices` as a list of `id` and `text` objects, as above.
+    - maxStrings.
+For text entry questions, this is equivalent to the QTI parameter of the same name and can be used by the player to size the response box appropriately.
+    - expectedLength.
+For text entry questions, this is equivalent to the QTI parameter of the same name and can be used by the player to size the response box appropriately.
+    - expectedLines.
+For text entry questions, this is equivalent to the QTI parameter of the same name and can be used by the player to size the response box appropriately.
   - answers.
 A list of answer objects (correct or incorrect).
 Correctness is indicated in the `genusTypeId` property, and the exact format of the answer object depends on the type of question.
 With this endpoint, you can add, remove, or edit